 Here comes the important part.

-Configure the options as following, leave other fields to the default configuration (will sort out later) and click install.
+Configure the options as follows, leave other fields to the default configuration (will sort out later), and click install.

 If you have succeeded in the last steps, well done.
 Your website is live!

 Now log in to your WordPress site.
 Your site’s login page will look like wp-login.php trailing the website URL you set.

 Step 3: Install a theme and some important plugins